jmcameron/category_list_test/README.md

 * Around line 35, add '.title' to the context (last argument) so it reads like this:

       <?php echo JHtml::_('content.prepare', $displayData->get('category')->title, '', $extension.'.category.title'); ?>

 Test the fix
 ------------

 * Display the category list page again.
-Now you should see
+  Now you should see:

+       [CATEGORY TITLE]

-       [CATEGORY TITLE] attached to the category title
+  attached to the category title, and:

-  and
+       [CATEGORY DESCRIPTION?]

-       [CATEGORY DESCRIPTION?] attached to the category description.
+  attached to the category description.

 This indicates the plugin can now distinguish between the category title and description and that the test was successful!